yantonov/static-python-file-server/README.md

 Tiny HTTP server.

-The main goal is to host static files.
+The main usage: integration testing using a fixed list of urls \ static files.

-Definitely it's enough to use nginx, but python script is only one file, and it's easier to use it comparing to docker image for nginx with a config.
+Technical restrictions: python3 and absence of any other heavy and container-related dependencies.